SIMULATAN/MCPSnippets/animations/README.md

 If you want to use a specific change in value per second rather than a fixed duration of the animation you can use this method **instead of the constructor (`new Animation()`)** to construct the Object.

 ### Using a Animation
 To use a animation, you have to use the `getValue` method on a Animation object which got saved as described above.
-This will also encounter for easings.
+This will also take easings into account.

 ### Easings?
 Now you might have read about these easings.